anwio932/anwio932/README.md

 •	Knowledge of advanced excel working on pivot tables, v-lookup spreadsheets, and Power Bi.
 •	Dependable and strong work ethics resulted in the winners of the Zonal Volunteer Award of the year 2020 in Loveworld Inc

-AWS re/Start:                                                                   Jan.
-2021 till date
+AWS re/Start Graduate:                                                                   Jan.
+2021 - May 2021
-•	AWS Cloud Practitioner trainee in Cloud Computing.
+•	AWS Certified Cloud Practitioner .
-•	Studied some basic concepts of cloud computing and its advantages; AWS simple storage services; Elastic Compute Cloud (EC2), S3; Visual Machines, Paas etc.
+•	Studied some basic concepts of cloud computing and its advantages; Cloud Platform, Cloud Services; Visual Machines, Paas etc.
 •	Intermediary in Linux bash shell Scripts, python programming, html.
 •	Networking as applied to AWS Cloud; Amazon VPC; AWS Security Compliance